skcode0/saai/README.md

 frontend: npm run dev
 backend (fastAPI): uvicorn main:app --reload
 Make sure to use your own model or comment out the test model in 'modules.py' in backend folder.
+If you would like to try out my models (or datasets), you can find it here: [sngkm](https://huggingface.co/sangkm)

 ## Overview of how sentiment analysis models were trained
 - Datasets have been processed and cleaned